TheToriqul/contactify-app/README.md

     docker-compose up --build
     ```

-4. Access my Contactify App in your browser:
+4. Access my Containerized React Frontend and Python API Backend with Connectivity in your browser:

     ```
     http://localhost:3000